Geenesh/geenesh.github.io/README.md

 ## 📚 What I'm Learning

-I'm currently learning more about *GraphQL* and *Machine learinging & LLM's* to enhance my skills in managing data in React Native applications.
+I'm currently learning more about *GraphQL* and *Machine learning & LLM's* to enhance my skills in managing data in React Native applications.

 ## 📫 How to reach me